couchbaselabs/agent-catalog-example/README.md

 # agent-catalog-example

-Sample agentic workflows built using Rosetta.
+Sample agentic workflows built using Couchbase Agent Catalog.

 ## For Users

-Navigate to the specific example (e.g., `travel_agent`) you are interested in! :-)
+Navigate to the specific example (e.g., `travel_agent`) you are interested in! :-) In the future, we will have more examples for you to explore.

 ## For Developers